 The BHSL provides undergraduates with experience working in academic research and with clinical populations.
-Undergraduates will be paired with a mentor for the semester, typically a doctoral student or Post-doc, who have expertise in the undergraduates specific topic of interest.
-Through their mentorship, students will work with a variety of research measures including: cognitive testing, EEG, psychophysics and binaural hearing tasks.
-Furthermore, students may have the opportunity to co-produce posters presentations for symposiums with their mentor.
+Undergraduates will be paired with a mentor each semester, typically a doctoral student or Postdoctoral fellow.
+Under their mentorship, students will work with a variety of research measures including: cognitive testing, EEG, psychophysics and binaural hearing tasks.
+Furthermore, students may have the opportunity to co-produce poster presentations for symposiums with their mentor.

 Lab Responsibilities include but are not limited to:

-- Checking and collecting data from cognitive assessments, listening measures, and EEG data.
+- Checking and tabulating data from cognitive assessments, listening measures, and EEG data.

-- Assisting with testing administration of listening measures, cognitive assessments, and EEG.
+- Assisting with data collection of listening measures, cognitive assessments, and EEG.

 - Attending weekly lab meetings.